ravenusmc/vietnam_war_study/readme.md

 I've thought about this project for a while and thought a little bit about what it will encompass and I have to admit that's still a work in progress.
 The dataset for this project may be found at this site: https://www.kaggle.com/orangutan/vietnamconfilct.
 This project may also focus on bombing runs in Vietnam.

 # Getting started
 ### Installing

 1. Clone the repo
 2. Run [sudo] pip3 install or pip3 install flask
-3. Run python3 main.py to run the application
+3. Run python3 app.py to run the application
-6. Visit localhost:5000 to see the application
+4. Visit localhost:5000 to see the application
+5. Please note that these instructions only follow the Python side of this application.

 ### Technology Stack